SignalK/signalk.github.io/overview.md

 information, low cost hardware and many free or low costs apps and solutions, you can quickly build a system and start benefiting from the tens of thousands of man-hours of community development that has gone in to Signal K.

-Signal K works by having a small black box — a Signal K Server—on board your boat.
+Signal K works by having a small black box — a Signal K Server — on board your boat.
 This can interface to existing NMEA networks onboard as well as databases, other Signal K data streams, and potentially land-based and cloud-based resources.
 The server can also hold static items like charts, routes and notes.
 It can also hold and act as a web-server for browser-based Apps.